Montana

 Requirements

-Each group or individual policy, certificate of disability insurance, subscriber contract, membership contract, or health care services agreement that provides coverage for health care services must provide coverage for health care services provided by a health care provider or health care facility by means of telemedicine [term changes to ‘telehealth’ Jan.
-1, 2022] if services are otherwise covered by the policy, certificate, contract, or agreement.
+Each group or individual policy, certificate of disability insurance, subscriber contract, membership contract, or health care services agreement that provides coverage for health care services must provide coverage for health care services provided by a health care provider or health care facility by means of telehealth if services are otherwise covered by the policy, certificate, contract, or agreement.

 Coverage under this section must be equivalent to the coverage for services that are provided in person by a health care provider or health care facility.